 - damage to the pituitary gland or hypothalamus in the brain (known as central diabetes insipidus); or

 - a problem in the kidney (called nephrogenic diabetes insipidus).

-- More rarely, it can be caused by changes during pregnancy or because a person consumes an excessive amount of fluid.
-In some cases the cause of diabetes insipidus is unknown.
+More rarely, it can be caused by changes during pregnancy (gestational diabetes insipidus) or because a person consumes an excessive amount of fluid.
+In some cases the cause is unknown.

 The anti-diuretic hormone called vasopressin is produced by the hypothalamus and stored in the pituitary gland, located at the base of the brain.
 When a person starts to become dehydrated, the pituitary gland releases some vasopressin into the blood.
 The vasopressin signals the kidneys to release stored fluid back into the blood instead of excreting it as urine, thus retaining fluid which helps to maintain hydration.

 However, when there isn’t enough vasopressin to tell the kidneys to conserve water, or the kidneys don’t respond properly to the vasopressin, large amounts of dilute urine are passed from the body.